The-AVR/AVR-2022/content/en/advanced-drone-assembly/vio-mounting/_index.md

 ![ZED Mini snapped into mount](zed_mini_mounting_4.jpg)

-Locate the servo hardware and pull out two screws as shown in the photo below.
+Locate the large ziploc bag inside the **AVR Drone Peripherals** box.
+Inside this bag there are several screws floating around.
+You will need two of them that look like the ones in the photo below.

 ![Set screws for securing ZED Mini into the mount](zed_mini_mounting_5.jpg)